FAQ - Waste Management

 No: Waste-producing companies only have to pay for the handling of waste that is not packaging.
 The producer must pay for the part that is packaging.

-A packaging is registered in the producer responsibility by the company that first makes it available on the Danish market, with business as the end user.
+A packaging is registered in the producer responsibility by the company that first makes it available on the Danish market, with commercial use as the end user.
 When the packaging becomes commercial waste, it is collected by a private waste collector, who is compensated by the producer responsibility organisation (PRO).

 Read more about waste treatment under producer responsibility